jrobbfed/uv/README.md

-# uv
+# Far UV in Orion A
-Investigating the Impact of FUV on the Orion Molecular Cloud
+Investigating the Impact of FUV on the Orion A Giant Molecular Cloud.
+Part of the CARMA-NRO Orion project.